xython-monitoring/xython/README.md

 TODO test openWRT

-##### other RPM distro
+##### RPM distro

-For RPM packaging, I target fedora 39 and rockylinux9.
+For RPM packaging, I target rockylinux 8 and 9.
 (Please ask for more if needed)

-For xython server, python3-celery is missing in thoses OS and also in EPEL:9, so the situation was blocked.
+For xython server, python3-celery is missing in rockylinux9 and also in EPEL:9, so the situation was blocked.
 We need to wait on <https://bugzilla.redhat.com/show_bug.cgi?id=2032543>
 But I have packaged missing ones in the xython repository.

 > Add <https://www.xython.fr/mirror/xython.repo> in /etc/yum.repos.d/
-You need to edit it and replace __OSNAME__ by either fedora39 or rockylinux9
+You need to edit it and replace __OSNAME__ by either rockylinux8 or rockylinux9

 One package needed is present in EPEL repository
 > yum install epel-release